home-assistant/home-assistant.io/source/_components/group.markdown

 ## {% linkable_title Default groups %}

-Some components automatically creates special groups, which contains component entities.
+Some components automatically create special groups containing component entities.
 These groups are named like `group.all_...`, for example:
 - `group.all_switches`
 - `group.all_lights`
 - `group.all_devices`